 - shipping fees

-Registration: To register for the event please complete the form below and you will receive further information on how to join the event.
+Registration: Click the button below to register for the event and you will receive further information on how to join the event.
 Your place will be confirmed after the payment is received.